-MEIA is designed to help bring new and innovative clean energy and climate benefitting products to market.
-MEIA surrounds inventors with professionals from a wide variety of disciplines who are committed to creating a new, impactful company.
+MEIA is designed to help commercialize innovative clean energy and climate-benefitting products to market.
+MEIA surrounds inventors with professionals from relevant industries who are committed to bringing your invention to market by creating a new, impactful company.
 Where most early stage commercialization programs place inventors squarely in the leadership role, MEIA enables inventors to decide how involved they want to be, and what role they want to take.
 MEIA facilitates the creation of new businesses by bringing in lots of help to spread the workload and accelerate the customer development process.

 Strategic Partnerships.
 Unlike dotcom businesses, energy innovation businesses are capital intensive and have longer development cycles that do not fit well in established incubator or accelerator programs.
 These technologies must demonstrate, at scale, that they deserve to unseat the incumbent.
 The best way to accomplish this is to attract resources of a strategic partner such as a potential customer or an incumbent provider who already has established sales and distribution.
 MEIA has relationships with strategic partners who provide mentorship to its Startup Teams.